api-search/explore/_apis/twilio/properties/task-router-openapi.md

           mapping:
             workspace_sid: workspace_sid
             worker_sid: sid
-          resource_url: /v1/Workspaces/{workspace_sid}/Workers/{worker_sid}/Reservations
+          resource_url: '/v1/Workspaces/{workspace_sid}/Workers/{worker_sid}/Reservations'
         worker_channels:
           mapping:
             workspace_sid: workspace_sid
             worker_sid: sid
-          resource_url: /v1/Workspaces/{workspace_sid}/Workers/{worker_sid}/Channels
+          resource_url: '/v1/Workspaces/{workspace_sid}/Workers/{worker_sid}/Channels'
-      parent: /Workspaces/{Sid}
+      parent: '/Workspaces/{Sid}'
     get:
       description: ''
       tags:
+        - Task Routers
+        - Workspaces
-      - TaskrouterV1Worker
+        - Workers
       parameters:
         - name: WorkspaceSid
           in: path
           description: The SID of the Workspace with the Workers to read.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^WS[0-9a-fA-F]{32}$
+            pattern: '^WS[0-9a-fA-F]{32}$'
           required: true
         - name: ActivityName
           in: query
           description: The `activity_name` of the Worker resources to read.
           schema:
             type: string
         - name: ActivitySid
           in: query
           description: The `activity_sid` of the Worker resources to read.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^WA[0-9a-fA-F]{32}$
+            pattern: '^WA[0-9a-fA-F]{32}$'
         - name: Available
           in: query
+          description: >-
-        description: Whether to return only Worker resources that are available or unavailable.
+            Whether to return only Worker resources that are available or unavailable.
 Can be `true`, `1`, or `yes` to return Worker resources that are available, and `false`, or any value returns the Worker resources that are not available.
           schema:
             type: string
         - name: FriendlyName
           in: query
           description: The `friendly_name` of the Worker resources to read.
           schema:
             type: string
           x-twilio:
             pii:
               handling: standard
               deleteSla: 30
         - name: TargetWorkersExpression
           in: query
+          description: >-
-        description: 'Filter by Workers that would match an expression.
-In addition to fields in the workers'' attributes, the expression can include the following worker fields: `sid`, `friendly_name`, `activity_sid`, or `activity_name`'
+            Filter by Workers that would match an expression.
+In addition to fields in the workers' attributes, the expression can include the following worker fields: `sid`, `friendly_name`, `activity_sid`, or `activity_name`
           schema:
             type: string
         - name: TaskQueueName
           in: query
+          description: >-
-        description: The `friendly_name` of the TaskQueue that the Workers to read are eligible for.
+            The `friendly_name` of the TaskQueue that the Workers to read are eligible for.
           schema:
             type: string
         - name: TaskQueueSid
           in: query
           description: The SID of the TaskQueue that the Workers to read are eligible for.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^WQ[0-9a-fA-F]{32}$
+            pattern: '^WQ[0-9a-fA-F]{32}$'
         - name: Ordering
           in: query
           description: Sorting parameter for Workers
           schema:
             type: string
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: